 Chocolate Pumpkin Pots de Creme from Ricki Heller—This is the kind of dessert you see in the fancy Thanksgiving spreads in magazines or on tv, right?
 Ricki says: “The pumpkin and chocolate command equal roles in this mousse-like dessert, sharing the flavor spotlight much like chocolate and coffee do in mocha confections.”
 As elegant as this dessert is, it’s not hard to make.
 The waiting for them to chill properly might be difficult though.
 I recommend chilling them while you sleep before the big day!

-Crustless Gluten-Free Dairy-Free Pumpkin Pie from here at gfe—A small amount of gluten-free flour mix added to the other ingredients allows this traditional holiday pie to “stand on its own,” so to speak.
-If you decide you must have a crust, feel free to use this No Roll, Never Fail, Press-In Pie Crust, but I still suggest adding the gluten-free flour mix to the pie recipe for that extra bit of substance as flax “eggs” are used in this recipe.
+Best Ever Crustless Pumpkin Pie from here at gfe—A small amount of gluten-free flour mix added to the other ingredients allows this traditional holiday pie to “stand on its own,” so to speak.
+If you decide you must have a crust, feel free to use this No Roll, Never Fail, Press-In Pie Crust, but I still suggest adding the gluten-free flour mix to the pie recipe for that extra bit of substance as flax gel “eggs” are used in this recipe.

 Cranberry Fluff from Johnna of In Johnna’s Kitchen—Since this is technically fruit salad you could eat it before or after the main dishes or perhaps with.
 Johnna says that “If you are a fan of Hawaiian or Ambrosia Salad, this is a nice variation on it—perfect for Thanksgiving.”
 She doesn’t have to convince me! p.s.
 I also agree with Johnna on the Dandies Marshmallows she used.
 They’re the best marshmallows ever!

-Creamy Chocolate Chip Macaroons from Stacy and Matt of Paleo Parents—Just from reading the ingredients in these macarooons, one knows that these are a divine treat!
+Creamy Chocolate Chip Macaroons from Stacy and Matt of Real Everything—Just from reading the ingredients in these macarooons, one knows that these cookies are a divine treat!
 Note that this recipe does require Coconut Cream Concentrate from Tropical Traditions.
-Also, a few of the Paleo Parents readers who made this recipe said they preferred less salt in this macaroons than the original stated, so you might want to start with less and taste your cookie dough before adding more.
+Also, a few of the Real Everything readers who made this recipe said they preferred less salt in this macaroons than the recipe states, so you might want to start with less and taste your cookie dough before adding more.

 Pecan Pie from Better Batter–Naomi created this recipe for a gluten-free, vegan friend.
 She says it’s “easy to make and can be proudly served to anyone!”

-Okay, that’s this year’s gluten-free, vegan Thanksgiving roundup!
-I hope to be back with another post (or two?) before the big day but, once again, Happy Thanksgiving to all who will be celebrating next week!
+Okay, that’s this year’s gluten-free vegan Thanksgiving menu!
+Happy Thanksgiving to all who will be celebrating next week!